pombredanne/elsim-5/README.md

 History
 -------

-Elsim was part of the original androguard mercurial repo, hence it is older than 13th of March 2012.
+Elsim was first uploaded as a standalone library to code.google.com in March 2012.
 There is a [publication](http://phrack.org/issues/68/15.html) in the phrack magazine about Elsim from April 2012.
 In September 2014, Elsim was added to the Androguard git repo but removed in 2017 with the [big cleanup commit](https://github.com/androguard/androguard/commit/27a07fb4e0bbacd9229f76bb4ef76e7c119394aa).